COVID-19 Notices for OCHA Public Housing Residents:

-Please immediately report any income changes to your property management office even if you have applied for/are receiving unemployment benefits or began new employment.
-If possible, provide any documentation to your property manager such as a screenshot or a picture of any documentation you have and attach it to the form.
+A: Residents should immediately report any income changes to their property management office even if you have applied for or are receiving unemployment benefits or have begun new employment.
+If possible, provide any documentation to your property manager such as a screenshot or picture.
 All changes of income must be reported within ten (10) calendar days.

 Q: Can I still submit a work order if I live in OCHA housing?

 Q: Maintenance staff is performing work in my home, is it safe to stay in my home while the work is being performed?

-Yes, OCHA maintenance staff will be using the hygiene and social distancing practices recommended by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the OCHA maintenance staff prior to maintenance staff entering your home.
-If the work order is not an emergency, we will reschedule.
-If you and your family members are not sick and a member of OCHA Maintenance staff is performing an emergency work in your home, we are asking that you practice social distancing with our staff.
-If you are uncomfortable staying in your home while the work is being performed, you may leave your home and either go to the lobby or take a walk.
+A: Yes, staff will be using the current hygiene and social distancing practices recommended by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
+If the work is not an emergency it will be rescheduled.
+Anytime staff is working in an apartment we ask that social distancing measures are practiced.
+If a resident is uncomfortable staying in the apartment while work is being performed, they may leave and either go to the lobby or take a walk.